 the worldwide leader in science and technology exhibits, as well as a Sea Life Museum and planetarium.
 Our students were overwhelmed with the ingenuity, sense of wonder, and emergent technologies on display!

-The Ethnographic Open-Air Museum of Latvia
+National History Museum of Latvia